opentofu/opentofu/docs/static-evaluation.md

 ### Config processing

 The config loading process for a given module above will need to be broken into two stages:
-* Parse and load the configuration into configs.ModuleFiles without doing any evaluation
+* Parse and load the configuration into configs.Module without doing any evaluation
-* Setup a static evalation context based on the current configs.ModuleFiles
+* Setup a static evalation context based on the current configs.Module

 Additionally, variables passed in from the given module's parent will need to be tracked and known if they are static or dynamic.